Why buy coffee online

 The answer is simple - we want control over the quality and freshness of our product.

-You will never see our coffee on a supermarket shelf - it just will not work - and there are 3 very important reasons why.
+You will never see our coffee on a supermarket shelf - it just will not work - So here are 3 very important reasons why that won't happen, and why you should buy coffee online from a supplier like us.

 First and foremost our focus is quality.
 Just like many other specialty coffee roasters in Australia, we source high grade beans that are more expensive than the commercial commodity/filler low grade used by the majority of providers who supply grocery shelves.

 Producing a low price, cheap coffee does not take skill or offer a worthy challenge.
 If coffee lovers in Australia were happy to accept mediocre coffee (as per some other countries), then I would get out of the business as it would be a lot of effort for no professional satisfaction.
-We know the majority of people who savour fine coffee will search for the perfect cup and it's this type of customer who we service.
+We know the majority of people who savour fine coffee will search for the perfect cup and it's this type of customer who we service, and that is why they buy coffee online.

 2. Coffee is a fresh food.